 Faculty are responsible for advising their academic department schedulers of all of their distance courses which require PODs for course registration and the name of the individual to whom the online request should be directed upon submission.

 Distance Education Faculty Services (DEFS) provides on its website the semester list of courses which require PODs and a student request form.
-Directions for student completion and submission of the POD Request Form are provided on Raidernet (by clicking on the CRN).
+Directions for student completion and submission of the POD Request Form are provided in PipelineMT (by clicking on the CRN).

 Academic departments should use these guidelines to schedule MTSU online and hybrid courses and associated on-campus meetings.